-Commercial properties, including a Safeway grocery store, a Postal Office property, two automotive filling stations, and a small office park are in this 14-acre neighborhood, shown in Figure 46.
-Commercial properties in this area are in the Commercial Residential Town (CRT) and Commercial Residential Neighborhood (CRN) Zones.
+Commercial properties, including a Safeway grocery store, a U.S. Postal Service property, two gas stations, and a small office park are in this 14-acre neighborhood, shown in Figure 47.
+Commercial properties in this area are in the CRT and CRN Zones.
 Detached residential properties in this neighborhood are in the R-60 Zone.
 This neighborhood includes a portion of University Boulevard's one-way couplet, a key feature of the Four Corners area.